Vivo Y33s price in Pakistan & features

-Apple iPhone 14 Pro Max boasts a strong A16 Bionic chipset and...
+The company's next smartphone will be a high-end model called the Samsung...

-The Y33s is being made by the smart tech company Vivo.
-Vivo plans to make a new smartphone in the Y-series line.
+The Y33s is being released by smart technology company Vivo.
+Vivo will release a new Y-series smartphone.

 The Vivo Y33s, which will be the company’s first phone, will be a mid-range phone.